 The Madera Canyon Junior Ranger Program is an interactive nature activity for children visiting the canyon.
-Junior Ranger booklets are available from canyon U. S. Forest Service (USFS) Rangers, the Visitor Information Station in the Proctor Parking Area, or here → Junior Ranger Booklet.
+Junior Ranger booklets are available from canyon U. S. Forest Service (USFS) Rangers, the Visitor Information Station in the Proctor Parking Area, or download one to print, here → Junior Ranger Booklet.

 Developed as a self-guided program supervised by a parent, potential Junior Rangers explore the nature of Madera Canyon through age-appropriate exercises in the Junior Ranger booklet.
 By completing the exercises, participants earn a Madera Canyon Junior Ranger Certificate.
 The Madera Canyon Plants & Animals brochure offers hints and help for completing the exercises - the colorful two-page publication highlights mammals, birds, insects, amphibians, reptiles, wildflowers and trees that live, and might be seen, in the canyon.
 Bud Gode Interpretive Nature Trail exhibits located in canyon recreation areas also support the booklet exercises.

 Time in nature improves children’s health, stimulates creativity, sharpens skills, and helps them care about the environment.
 With exercises designed to engage a variety of senses and skills, the Madera Canyon Junior Ranger Program helps parents turn simple recreation into valuable outdoor learning experience for their kids.
 Opportunity to learn by direct observation and connect with nature, this program supports the Friends Education Program mission “conservation through education.”
 The interactive exercises in the Junior Ranger pamphlet include: